Federal Laws Protecting Homeowners: New and Existing Mortgages

 Special Foreclosure Protections in California

-Learn about protections for homeowners facing foreclosure in California.
+Learn what protections and rights California’s Homeowner Bill of Rights (HBOR) provide for homeowners facing foreclosure in California.

 Foreclosure Protection Laws in New York

 If you live in New York and you’re struggling to make your mortgage payments, state law provides you with protections that could help you avoid a foreclosure.

 Save Your New York Home From Foreclosure: The Homeowner Protection Program

 New York’s Homeowner Protection Program (HOPP) provides housing counseling services and other foreclosure relief to homeowners.

 Foreclosure Protections in New York for Reverse Mortgage Borrowers